From Hard Drives to the Cloud: Dropbox’s Impact on Cloud Storage

 Challenges Faced by Dropbox

-Despite its success, Dropbox encountered several challenges, ranging from market saturation to security concerns.
+Despite its success, Dropbox faced several challenges, including market saturation and security concerns.

 Market Saturation